pant-pragyan10/BulbaCare/README.md

 ## Overview

-Bulba Care is an AI-driven healthcare platform designed for multi-disease detection and athlete injury management.
+Bulba Care is an AI-driven healthcare platform designed for multi-disease detection t.
 It provides a seamless experience for users by offering real-time AI-based medical analysis, mental health support, and direct doctor consultations.

 ## Key Features